Pogba rejoins Juventus on free transfer

 Last updated on .From the section European Football

-Paul Pogba has rejoined Juventus on a free transfer after his Manchester United contract expired.
+Paul Pogba has rejoined Juventus on a free transfer for four years after his Manchester United contract expired.

 The 29-year-old France midfielder won the Serie A title twice with the Italian giants before a then world-record £89m transfer to United in 2016.